TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/Index.rst

 ===============

 .. versionadded:: 8.6
-    The LinkHandler Api has been included in the core with the change :doc:`t3core:Changelog/8.6/Feature-79626-IntegrateRecordLinkHandler`.
+    The LinkHandler Api has been included in the Core with the change :doc:`t3core:Changelog/8.6/Feature-79626-IntegrateRecordLinkHandler`.
     Before, it had only been available as third party extension.